WPMedia/klaxon/docs/local_setup_sans_docker.md

 xcode-select --install
 ```

-If you already have `rbenv` and `ruby-build` install, let's make sure things are up-to-date:
+If you already have `rbenv` and `ruby-build` installed, let's make sure things are up-to-date:

 ```
 brew update && brew upgrade ruby-build